Bumblebee202111/doubean-public/README.md

 ### Stars :star: & Donation :coffee:

-I know this app isn’t perfect, but the growing number of stars keeps me motivated.
-Thank you for your support!
+I know this app isn’t perfect, but your stars keeps me motivated.
+Thank you!

-If you find the app useful and want to buy me a coffee (though I’m not actively seeking donations), contact me by via issues.
+To support development (though not actively seeking donations), contact me via issues.